Ravens of the Tower of London: Subsequent events

-Appointed in 2011, current Ravenmaster Christopher Skaife was caring for seven of the birds in 2018.
-He has reduced the amount of clipping of the wings and feathers by a third to allow the ravens to fly, instead of merely hopping or gliding.
-He has allowed one of the birds, Merlina, to fly to the wharf on the Thames, but she always returns due to her bonding with her keeper.

-During Skaife's tenure, only one raven, Muninn, has escaped, but was captured by a member of the public.
+Appointed in 2011, former Ravenmaster Christopher Skaife was caring for seven of the birds in 2018.
+He reduced the amount of clipping of the wings and feathers by a third to allow the ravens to fly, instead of merely hopping or gliding.
+He allowed one of the birds, Merlina, to fly to the wharf on the Thames, but she always returned due to her bonding with her keeper.
+During Skaife's tenure, only one raven, Muninn, escaped, but was captured by a member of the public.

 On Saint George's Day (23 April) 2019, four chicks were hatched from ravens Huginn and Muninn (named after Odin's mythical ravens), the first to do so at the Tower since 1989.
-One of the chicks remains at the Tower and has been named George, in reference to the date the hatching began.
+One of the chicks remains at the Tower and has been named Georgie, in reference to the date the hatching began.

-On 31 January 2021, the Tower of London announced that Merlina, known as "Queen of the Tower Ravens", had not been seen at the Tower grounds for several weeks, leading the Ravenmaster to believe she has passed away.
+On 31 January 2021, the Tower of London announced that Merlina, known as "Queen of the Tower Ravens", had not been seen at the Tower grounds for several weeks, leading the Ravenmaster to believe she has died.
 A statement released on Twitter reads:

 In March 2021, it was announced that two raven chicks were born to the Tower's breeding pair, Huginn and Muninn.
 The male of the pair was given the name 'Edgar' after Edgar Allan Poe.
 A public vote was announced to decide on the name of the female in the pair in time for the reopening of the Tower to the public on 19 May 2021.
 The names available to vote on include Matilda, Branwen, Brontë, Winifred and Florence.
 The winner was Branwen.

+In March 2024, Skaife retired as the Ravenmaster and he was succeeded by Barney Chandler as the new Ravenmaster.

+in May 2025, two raven chicks, Henry and Poe, joined the current ravens, Harris, Poppy, Georgie, Edgar, Chaos, and Jubilee, at the Tower.
+Henry is named after various royal Henrys, and Poe is named after the author of "The Raven".